Ticket (admission): Internet ticket fraud

 Online ticket fraud is widespread, with deceptive websites designed to look authentic stealing customers' money by failing to deliver tickets.
 A notable instance of this was during the 2008 Beijing Olympic Games, where many fraudulent ticket websites operated from outside China, leaving buyers without valid admission.

 Virtual queueing

 Free tickets are applied in virtual queueing.
 In a place where one has to wait one's turn, there may be the system that one takes a ticket with a number from a dispenser.
 This system is usually found in hospitals and surgeries, and at offices where many people visit, like town halls, social security offices, labor exchanges, or post offices.

 Another form of virtual queuing is where the ticket carries a time-slot on it, rather than just a sequentially incremented number.
 This type of ticket would allow someone to do other things and then return for a roller-coaster ride, for example, without having to actually stand and wait in line.

-NFT ticketing

-NFT (non-fungible token) ticketing uses blockchain technology to create immutable digital tickets, replacing or complementing their paper counterparts.